Managing the Document Life-cycle

 While you the customer are responsible at all times for the creation and approval of document content DSM can share the burden with you when it comes to the management of these documents i.e. the storage/retrieval, archiving and destruction of these documents.
 While you retain complete ownership of your documents throughout all 5 stages of their life-cycle DSM will work in partnership with you to ensure that you have every assistance needed to achieve full compliance.

-In order to ensure that we are the best in class in the storage, archiving and destruction phases we are certified in both the ISO 9001:2008 Quality Standard and the ISO 27001:2005 information security standard.
-We welcome our customers to visit our facility, to audit our compliance with our standards and to provide us with valuable feedback on an on-going basis.
+In order to ensure that we are the best in class in the storage, archiving and destruction phases we are certified in both the ISO 9001:2015 Quality Standard and the ISO 27001:2013 information security standard.
+We welcome our customers to visit our facility, to audit our compliance both with legislation and with ISO standards and to provide us with valuable feedback on an on-going basis.